James-QiuHaoran/scalable-image-matching/README.md

 # scalable-image-matching

-This is a image matching system(library) for scalable and efficient matching of images from a large database.
-The basic idea is to compute perceptural hash value for each image and compare the similarity based on the pHash computed.
-Searching are scalable with the elasticsearch as the backend database.
+This is a image matching system (library) for scalable and efficient matching of images from a large database.
+The basic idea is to compute perceptural hash value for each image and compare the similarity based on the `pHash` computed.
+Searching are scalable by using elasticsearch as the backend database.

-Online search and local search are both supported, i.e. provide URL or local address of the target image to the library.
+Online search and local search are both supported, i.e. providing the URL or the local address of the target image to the library.

 ## Get Started